Rupanavale/EDA-of-Dineout-Using-MySQL/README.md

 The website is well known for displaying user ratings for restaurants, hotels, b&b, touristic attractions, and other places, with a total word count of all reviews is more than 10 million.

 In this project I have performed Exploratory Data Analysis (EDA) on Dineout data using MySQL.
-The analysis includes data exploration, data cleaning, data visualization, and deriving insights from the data.
+The analysis includes data exploration, data cleaning, and deriving insights from the data.

 The main goal of this project is to explore the Dineout dataset and gain meaningful insights into the dining preferences, trends, and patterns.